Rolex VS Zenith

 Zenith, on the other hand, has an iconic and highly precise chronograph movement (a movement with a stopwatch function).
 In fact, when it was first released in 1969, after 7 years of development, it was the very first automatic chronograph in history.
-Their legendary El Primero movement is a high-beat caliber that resonates at 36,600 VpH and can be used to measure time in a highly precise way.
+Their legendary Zenith El Primero movement is a high-beat caliber that resonates at 36,600 VpH and can be used to measure time in a highly precise way.
 It's also the first-ever self-winding chronograph caliber.

 What is Rolex Zenith?
-Also known as the Zenith Daytona, the El Primero movement was the very caliber that powered the Rolex Daytona many moons ago before Rolex started only using in-house calibers in the series and the rest of their collections for that matter.
+Also known as the Zenith Daytona, the El Primero movement was the very caliber that powered the Rolex Cosmograph Daytona many moons ago before the Rolex Daytona model started only using in-house calibers in the series and the rest of their collections for that matter.

 Rolex doesn't manufacture any tourbillon watches.
 Some after-market companies have been adding them to the Milgauss watches lately but Rolex doesn't make them.
 Rolex does have some manufactured some pretty complicated movements of their own that tell you more than just the minutes, hour, and date, such as the Rolex in-house caliber 9001 found in the Sky-Dweller which holds 14 patents.
-While this is a very impressive movement, to say the least, the brand has never aligned themselves with Haute-Horlogerie (high-horology watches) the way Zenith did with the introduction of their 1-minute and 5Hz tourbillons.
+While this is a very impressive movement, to say the least, the brand has never aligned itself with Haute-Horlogerie (high-horology watches) the way Zenith did with the introduction of their 1-minute and 5Hz tourbillons.
 Rolex, according to most people is a high-end brand that manufactures excellent tool-watches that offer higher-than COSC Chronometer accuracy.

 Both of these brands make excellent watches.
 Rolex watches, specifically their sports models such as the Submariner, GMT Master II are known to be built tough as nails.
 They are often used as the "beater watch" for many luxury watch collectors that are looking for a wristwatch that can take a little punishment all the while maintaining impressive accuracy.